ipab-slmc/exotica/exotica/doc/Quickstart.rst

 By opening RVIZ and subscribing to the appropriate topic, we will be able to visualise the example arm moving through its motion plan as represented by the TF frames.

-*Remember to run roscore before running the script*
+*NOTE: Remember to run roscore before running the script*